 Here’s a quick 101 to learning some of the words and phrases you’ll hear whilst using Process Street.

-These are the differences between the four levels of full member permissions for workflows and workflow runs:
+These are the differences between the four levels of member permissions for Workflows and Workflow runs:

 And the permission levels available for Pages: